kkzvlad/uaro-docs/docs/Endless-Cellar.md

 ![EC-Captain-Janssen](img/EC-Captain-Janssen.png)<br>

-To start the instance, you need to talk to Captain Janssen in Prontera (/navi e_tower 70/85 ).
+To start the instance, you need to talk to Captain Janssen in Prontera (**/navi prontera 217/187** ).
 Talk to him a few times.
 The journey to Misty Island costs 10,000 Zeny.
 On the island, there is a Kafra who provides access to both personal storage and guild storage.
 We are interested in the NPC **Cellar Protection Stone**.
 Talk to the Cellar Protection Stone and select **Enter Endless Cellar**<br>